-Is An Employer Required to Provide More Pay When An Employee Is Assigned Additional Duties?
+Is An Employer Required to Provide a Raise When Additional Duties Are Assigned to An Employee?

 Understanding Employer Obligations and Employee Rights Regarding Minimum Pay and Fair Wages Law

 In Ontario, generally, an employer is statutorily required to provide a minimum hourly wage that is prescribed and adjusted regularly.
 Upon failure to to do so, an employer may be subjected to prosecution resulting in fines and penalties or civil litigation brought by an employee seeking compensation for shortfall amounts, or even both.